Diversity-Enhanced Reasoning for Subjective Questions: Methodology

-As illustrated in Figure~\ref{fig:pip-fig}, our framework consists of three stages: parallel multi-role reasoning, multi-role finetuning and multi-role reinforcement learning.
-Formally, given an input question $\mathcal{Q}$ and a reasoning model $\mathcal{M}$, our goal is to diversify the reasoning path $\mathcal{T}$.
+As illustrated in Figure~\ref{fig:pip-fig}, our framework consists of two stages: multi-role reasoning paths synthesis \& finetuning and diversity-enhanced reinforcement learning.
+Formally, given an input subjective question $\mathcal{Q}$ and a reasoning model $\mathcal{M}$, our goal is to diversify the reasoning path $\mathcal{T}$.